NathanVaughn/msfs-mod-manager/README.md

 ### No Need to Reinstall Anything

-The program parses the native game files, so you do not need to reinstall all of your mods to take advantages of the features of this mod manager.
+The program parses the native game files, so you do not need to reinstall all of your mods to take advantage of the features of this mod manager.

 ### Mod Info